awsdocs/aws-kms-developer-guide/doc_source/viewing-keys-cli.md

 The [ListResourceTags](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html) operation returns the tags on the specified KMS key\.
 The API returns tags for one KMS key, but you can run the command in a loop to get tags for all KMS keys in the account and Region, or for a set of KMS keys you select\.
 This API returns one page at a time, so if you have numerous tags on numerous KMS keys, you might have to use the paginator in your programming language to get all of the tags you want\.

-The ListResourceTags operation returns tags for all KMS keys, but [AWS managed key](concepts.md#aws-managed-cmk) are not tagged\.
+The `ListResourceTags` operation returns tags for all KMS keys, but [AWS managed key](concepts.md#aws-managed-cmk) are not tagged\.
+It works only on KMS keys in the caller's account and Region\.

 To find the tags for a KMS key, use the `ListResourceTags` operation\.
 The `KeyId` parameter is required\.
 It accepts a [key ID](concepts.md#key-id-key-id) or [key ARN](concepts.md#key-id-key-ARN)\.
 Before running this example, replace the example key ARN with a valid one\.